SunGL001/spacing_generalization/README.md

 ## 🧬 Biological Experiments
 This code repository focuses on the computational implementation for artificial neural networks (ANNs).
 For details on the biological experiments involving olfactory aversive conditioning in Drosophila (corresponding to Figures 4 & 5), please refer to the full PNAS paper.

+## 📧 Contact
+If you have any questions, please feel free to contact: sgl23@mails.tsinghua.edu.cn

 <!-- ## CITATION
 If you find our codes or paper useful, please consider giving us a star or citing our work.